• COLOR INFORMATION

 excluded) as a result, few people know RED, FAWN, LILAC,

-been only one chocolate/tan/white tricolor identified to my
+one chocolate/tan/white tricolor identified to my knowledge.

-knowledge.
-Non-standard colors represent a very tiny
+Non-standard colors represent a very tiny fraction of the

-fraction of the Boston Terrier breed population.
-These
+Boston Terrier breed population.
+These distinctive colors

-distinctive colors and markings are, "paws down", our
+and markings are, "paws down", our favorite!

 • Puzzled by the dazzling array of colors?
 For better